 - Common Careers of Physicists in the Private Sector

-Depending on the career path you have chosen, you may need a graduate degree.
-Use GradSchoolShopper to look up the different graduate schools that thrive in your field.
-Take a look at these helpful resources: Physics PhDs 1 Year Later and Who's Hiring Physics PhDs?
+Some career paths may require a graduate degree.
+Use GradSchoolShopper to research graduate programs that thrive in your field.Helpful resources: Physics PhDs 1 Year Later and Who's Hiring Physics PhDs?

 Interested in the medical field?
 There are various health related career paths you can take.

 Make yourself known to your professors by attending office hours, setting up one-on-one meetings, and attending department events.
 The best letters of recommendation come from those that know you in and outside of the classroom.

 Conferences provide students with the opportunity to learn about research conducted by their peers and in some instances provides students with the ability showcase their own research.

 Finding the right graduate program is more than a great location.
 Students should consider a university's specific faculty, funding, notable research, and group openings.

 - GradSchoolShopper - a database that compiles information on graduate programs within the physical sciences.